mattilaa/nvim-cpp-lua-config/README.md

 git clone https://github.com/mattilaa/nvim-lua-config ~\AppData\Local\nvim
 ```

-Note: It should work out of the box on first launch, if all depedencies (such as FZF) are installed into the system.
-Connfirmed to work on MacOS, Linux and Windows 11 (some additional Mason plugins might not install directly).
+Note: It should work out of the box on first launch, if all depedencies (such as FZF) are installed to the system.
+Confirmed to work on MacOS, Linux and Windows 11 (some additional Mason plugins might not install directly).

 # Step by step guide: NeoVim Lua config for C/C++ and Rust development
 In this guide we'll make a NeoVim Lua-configuration from scratch for C/C++ and Rust development using [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.